penao7/FullstackMOOC/README.md

 # FullstackMOOC
-Applications made throughout the [Full Stack Open](https://fullstackopen.com/#course-contents)-course.
+Here are stored some of the applications that were made throughout the [Full Stack Open](https://fullstackopen.com/#course-contents)-course.

 ## [Blog-App](/BlogApp)
   Blog app with Node.js Express-server implementation and frontend made with React.
 Backend testing with jest together with supertest and Frontend testing with